-While Fun Palaces usually have anything from 20 to 2000 participants, in response to Covid-19, we encouraged Makers to create Tiny Fun Palaces.
+While Fun Palaces usually have anything from 20 to 2000 participants, last year in response to Covid-19, we encouraged Makers to create Tiny Fun Palaces.
 Although things may be slightly different this October, we encourage you to keep it extra-small and hyper-local if necessary.

 A shared creation made by three neighbours along a wall, a seed swap in your street, a drumming lesson from a balcony window, six people socially-distanced in a park teaching each other a 45-minute dance or yoga or fitness sequence, a neighbourhood co-writing a story in chalk on the pavement.

 Or you could hold a Digital Fun Palace.
 You could broadcast your knitting tutorial on Facebook live, write a shared poem on Twitter, share art on Instagram, or hold a dance-off via video conference.
 Whether offline or online, the key is to share skills, knowledge, something beautiful, something safe; that it is public (passers-by taking part is great) and makes a connection (encouraging others to do as well as enjoy what you’ve done).

 We especially want to support those who are shielding to lead and to co-create their own Tiny Fun Palace.
 In this section you’ll find useful ideas, guidance, and inspiration to help you make a Tiny Fun Palace

 Sharing YOUR ideas for staying connected offline as well as online – connecting safely in community.

 Make a Tiny Fun Palace this Autumn!
 Find out how and download resources to help you get started.